 Posted On: 2021-03-12

-EQUIPMENT: A target with a drawing of a boy on it, toy dart and a table.
+EQUIPMENT: A target with a drawing of a boy on it, a toy dart, and a table.
 The dart rests on the table about 10 feet from the target.

 This is your program to use for your son.
 Go ahead, dad, and throw at the target.
 Wait!
 What's this maneuvering you're going through?
 Are you trying to aim the dart at the target?

-Dad: (probable answer) Why sure, how else do you thinks I can hit it?
+Dad: (probable answer) Why sure, how else do you think I can hit it?